 - if your luteal phase is long enough to get pregnant

 - exactly when to expect your next period (great for those with irregular cycles!)

 - if you might have a fertility problem such as lack of ovulation, luteal phase defect, hormonal imbalances, repeat early miscarriage and more

 Should you chart your fertility?

-Charting your fertility is invaluable when it comes to getting pregnant.
-When practised and applied correctly, fertility charting can significantly reduce the amount of time it takes to conceive and provides numerous other benefits.
+Charting your fertility is absolutely invaluable when it comes to getting pregnant.
+When it’s practised and applied correctly, fertility charting can significantly reduce the amount of time it takes to conceive and provides numerous other benefits.
 But as we saw in Kathy’s case, simple mistakes and misunderstandings can undermine the potential of this wonderful tool.

 So what’s the answer?
 Is it worth charting your fertility?
 Absolutely!
 Just ensure that you learn fertility awareness and fertility charting from an expert source, such as The Fast Track to Pregnancy Program™, a comprehensive textbook or a trained fertility educator.